LEEYJ1021/korea-freight-rail-resilience-analysis/README.md

 ---

 ## Abstract
 This framework investigates the efficiency–vulnerability trade-off in national freight rail systems as a complex system resilience problem.
 The integrated methodology combines network topology analysis, multi-strategy attack simulations, cascading failure modeling, and community detection with economic and governance data.
 The analysis reveals how scale-free, rich-club architectures create systemic vulnerabilities where targeted removal of 12–15% of high-centrality nodes triggers fragmentation, compared to 35–40% for random failures.
-The framework quantifies relationships between node centrality and cascading failure impact (Spearman's ρ = 0.329–0.651), economic importance and resilience metrics (r = 0.789–0.873), and spatial mismatches between functional economic communities and administrative boundaries.
+The framework quantifies relationships between node centrality and cascading failure impact, economic importance and resilience metrics, and spatial mismatches between functional economic communities and administrative boundaries.
 The "Strategic Resilience Engineering" framework provides generalizable approaches for managing resilience trade-offs in complex, optimized infrastructure networks.

 ---